telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/formfields.md

 * **ShouldBeSkipped**: Boolean value indicating whether the field should be skipped when submitting the form.

-* **TextProperties**: represents a VariableTextProperties instance used when creating Widget for visualizing the concrete field.
+* **TextProperties**: Represents a VariableTextProperties instance used when creating Widget for visualizing the concrete field.
 These properties are used to dynamically construct the Widget appearance when it contains some text content.

 ## FormField Types